IBM/aspera-cli/README.md

 /Users/kenji/.aspera/ascli
 ```

-It can be overriden using the envinonment variable `ASCLI_HOME`.
+It can be overridden using the environment variable `ASCLI_HOME`.

 Example (Windows):